 - Give the user right to delete their data.

-- Audit personal data: The most important thing we need to do is carry out a complete GDPR compliance audit of our WordPress website.
+- Audit personal data: The most important thing we need to do is carry out a complete WordPress GDPR Compliance audit .
 Remove the unwanted information or the data that is not necessary as it can harm your website.
 Here, your half of the work is done now.
 Carry out further steps.